hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

+Irene, Nicole, Rui and I had a very fruitful discussion after discussing our feedback.
+As we were brainstorming ideas, it occured to me that that most alert systems are sound or light-based.
+I wonder if we could incorporate other senses, such as smell, touch, and even taste into the equation!
+This led me to imagine spinning off of Irene's concept of wellness breaks with a timed humidifier that is connected to a smart home.
+The humidifier would, every hour, start extruding a relaxing herbal smell, as well as turn yoga music on, and lower the lights in the room for a 5-minute relaxation session.
+This could be used by people who work from home, or even in their office, for long periods of time.
+There could even be a voice or a phone notification encouraging the user to stand up and perform some stretching exercises.

 **Describe your setting, players, activity and goals here.**

 **Include a picture of your storyboard here**

 **Summarize feedback you got here.**